build-on-aws/content/posts/transforming-amazon-api-gateway-access-log-into-prometheus-metrics/index.md

 5. Prometheus scrapes the metrics exposed by Vector
 6. Lastly, Grafana queries the Prometheus metrics and visualizes them in the form of graphs

-You will need an AWS account and a basic knowledge of the AWS to begin with.
+You will need an AWS account and a basic knowledge of the AWS Console to begin with.
 Below are high-level steps.
 Let’s get started!

 ### Enable API Gateway access log